nate-h/image-effects/README.md

 # Image Effects

-The goal of this repo is to learn how to manipulate images using python.
+The goal of this repo is to come up with several dozen ways to manipulate python images.
+View [run.ipynb](./run.ipynb) to see the full results.
-There are 10 manipulations I intend to create:

-- [x] hue mapping
-- [x] 4 gamma corrected side by side
-- [ ] Neon glow
-- [ ] Separate rgb and draw 3 sep drawings
-- [ ] Halftone
-- [ ] Lines
-- [ ] Something using scipy geometric transform
-- [ ] Layers and messing with alpha...
-Use text?
-- [ ] Melting
-- [ ] Brush
-- [ ] Pixelate and reduce number of colors
+The effects are roughly ordered from easiest to hardest to implement.

 ## Create environment